edinaj0zs4/topographic_grain_grassgis/README.md

 4. Open GRASS GIS and run command r.tg.geom - the tool should work and you should see the available information on manual page

+# under development!
+*Aim of the project is to create a raster add-on for GRASS GIS, that estimates the significant ridgeline-to-channel spacing to help setting proper search parameters for geomorphometric mapping.